Testing the regularity of a smooth signal: Introduction

-The testing problem described in Equation~\eqref{test} is also closely connected to the problem of the creation of confidence bands around functions - see for instance~\cite{ hoffman2002random, juditsky2003nonparametric, hoffmann2011adaptive, bull2011adaptive} where this relation is made clear.
-Despite the fact that there exists a quite complete and satisfying theory for adaptive nonparametric estimation - see e.g.~\cite{lepski1992problems, donoho1996density, barron1999risk, tsybakov2003introduction} - the theory of adaptive confidence sets has some fundamental limitations.
-Indeed, one has to remove critical regions from the parameter space in order to construct honest adaptive confidence sets, see~\cite{low1997nonparametric, cai2004adaptation, hoffmann2011adaptive, bull2011adaptive}.
-In the paper~\cite{bull2011adaptive}, the problem of $L_2$-adaptive and honest confidence sets is considered and in the course of the proofs, the authors establish that in the testing problem~\eqref{test}, $\rho_n$ can be taken of the order
+The testing problem described in equation \eqref{test} is also closely connected to the problem of the creation of confidence bands around functions -- see, for instance, Hoffmann and Lepski \cite {hoffman2002random}, Juditsky and Lambert-Lacroix \cite {juditsky2003nonparametric}, Hoffmann and Nickl \cite {hoffmann2011adaptive}, Bull and Nickl \cite{bull2011adaptive} where this relation is made clear.
+Despite the fact that there exists a quite complete and satisfying theory for adaptive non-parametric estimation -- see, for example, Lepski \cite {lepski1992problems}, Donoho \textit{et al.} \cite{donoho1996density}, Barron \textit{et al.} \cite{barron1999risk}, Tsybakov \cite{tsybakov2003introduction} -- the theory of adaptive confidence sets has some fundamental limitations.
+Indeed, one has to remove critical regions from the parameter space in order to construct honest adaptive confidence sets, see Low \cite{low1997nonparametric}, Cai and Low \cite{cai2004adaptation}, Hoffmann and Nickl \cite{hoffmann2011adaptive}, Bull and Nickl \cite{bull2011adaptive}.
+In the paper Bull and Nickl \cite{bull2011adaptive}, the problem of $L_2$-adaptive and honest confidence sets is considered and in the course of the proofs, the authors establish that in the testing problem \eqref{test}, $\rho_n$ can be taken of the order

 for $D$ large enough depending on the level of the test and on $s,t$.
 On the other hand, they prove in the case of density estimation (we provide a proof of this fact in our setting, see Theorem~\ref{th:lb} below) that the lower bound for $\rho_n$ is